 Almonds add fat and are problematic for people with nut allergies.
 I have not personally attempted this, but I believe you could get good results substituting chickpeas for some or all of the nuts.
 Rolled oats may be another good option.

 - About the avocado.
 Traditional romesco sauce is made with oil.
-I like to use 1/2 an avocado to keep this oil free.
+I like to use some avocado to keep this oil free.
 It's delicious and rich, but again, if you wan't to reduce the fat, don't go with this option.
 The sauce will be delicious without it.
 You can also reduce the nuts if desired if you go with this option.

 - About the texture.
 Romesco sauce should be fairly think and chunky, not runny or watery.
 But tomatoes can really vary in water content, so you could get a runny sauce.
 If so, try adding a little more nuts, some rolled oats, or just pouring it into a pan and cooking off some of the water before serving.
 (I use the 3rd option.)